petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies.md

 ![Custom software development requires a well defined Software Development Lifecycle, or SLDC.](./deployment-strategies/images/05.png)

 In addition to the key considerations outlined above, anything that involves changes to code - will have to go through a Software Development Lifecycle (SDLC) to ensure that changes don’t introduce their own issues.

-This will include new functionality, updates to existing customisations, fixes to identified issues and so on.
+This includes but is not limited to, changes to include new functionality, update to existing customizations, and fixes to identified issues.

 Next: [Liferay’s deployment strategies explained](./deployment-strategies/deployment-strategies-explained.md)